Zero-Correlation Entanglement: Definitions and System Descriptions

 where

-We take a correspondence between the classical notion of statistical independence with this separability of state vectors.
-The state vectors which are not separable are called (quantum) entangled state vectors.
-Thus, quantum entanglement corresponds to ``classical entanglement", i.e., non-statical independence of two stochastic variables, as presented in the previous subsection.
+There is a correspondence between the classical notion of statistical independence and this separability of state vectors.
+State vectors which are not separable are called (quantum) entangled state vectors.
+Thus, quantum entanglement corresponds to ``classical entanglement," i.e. lack of statical independence of two stochastic variables, as presented in the previous subsection.

 We now present the expectation values for the quantum system.
 For this, two operators $\mathcal{X}$ and $\mathcal{Y}$ are defined as $\mathcal{X} = {\mathcal{Q}_A}\otimes{\bf{1}}_B$ and $\mathcal{Y} = {\bf{1}}_A\otimes\mathcal{R}_B$.
 Here, ${\mathcal{Q}_A}$ and ${\mathcal{R}_B}$ are quantum observable operators for $A$ and $B$ respectively, and ${\bf{1}}$ is the identity operator.